Entropy density benchmarking of near-term quantum circuits: Introduction

 To understand and evaluate the potential of noisy quantum devices to solve specific tasks, it is crucial to be able to assess the effect of errors on performance.
 With this in mind, a wide range of benchmarking techniques have been developed.
 Those fall into three main categories: gate, circuit, and application-level protocols.
 Gate-level benchmarking protocols aim at characterising the performance of low-level components such as gates and sequences of gates (e.g., randomized benchmarking \cite{magesan_characterizing_2012}, gateset tomography \cite{nielsen_gate_2021}).
 Circuit-level protocols are concerned with assessing the performance of a quantum processing unit (QPU) when running specific classes of circuits (e.g., cross-entropy benchmarking \cite{arute_quantum_2019}, quantum volume \cite{cross_validating_2019}).
 Lastly, application-level benchmarking techniques characterise the performance of a QPU when solving practical problems (e.g., Q-score for MAX-CUT with Quantum Approximate Optimization Algorithm (QAOA) \cite{martiel_benchmarking_2021}, fermionic depth for many-body problems \cite{dallaire-demers_application_2020}).
 However, to the best of our knowledge, those benchmarking categories are relatively isolated and there are no benchmarks that exploit benchmarking tools of one level to provide information at a higher level.

+We believe entropy density benchmarking provides an excellent bridge between circuit-level and application-level benchmarking protocols, enabling us to estimate the circuit size above which quantum advantage is unattainable for solving a given problem of interest.
 A significant part of the errors affecting quantum circuits, such as stochastic Pauli channels, lead to an increase of entropy.
 Intuitively, the accumulation of entropy is bad for the performance of the system, as the entropy quantifies closeness to a maximally mixed quantum state.
 The link between entropy accumulation and the performance of variational quantum algorithms was recently formalised in \cite{stilck_franca_limitations_2021}, providing a rigorous formalism that bridges the gap between circuit and application-level benchmarking.
-Other work on the entropy has mainly focused on characterising entanglement evolution within a circuit by looking at the entropy of a partition of the system or entanglement entropy as opposed to the entropy of the whole system (see e.g., \cite{shtanko_classical_2020, zhang_entanglement_2022, elben_randomized_2023, elben_mixed-state_2020}).
+We envision the use of entropy density as a central tool of a benchmarking methodology that consists of three main steps: (i) combination of analytical and numerical methods to build simple yet effective heuristic models of entropy accumulation; (ii) validation and adjustment after experimental validation on real hardware; (iii) bounding the circuit volume accessible before losing any potential quantum advantage.

-In this work, we investigate the use of entropy density accumulation as a novel and complementary circuit-level metric to monitor the performance of near-term quantum devices.
-We demonstrate that a combination of analytical methods, numerical simulations and experiments allows to build simple yet effective heuristic models of entropy accumulation.
-More importantly, we show how entropy density benchmarking bridges circuit-level and application-level benchmarking protocols, enabling us to derive more accurate thresholds than in \cite{stilck_franca_limitations_2021} on the circuit size above which quantum advantage is unattainable.
+In this work, we aim to provide a proof-of-principle demonstration of this benchmarking methodology allowing to bridge the gap between circuit-level and application-level benchmarking protocols, enabling us to derive more accurate thresholds than in \cite{stilck_franca_limitations_2021} on the circuit size above which quantum advantage is unattainable.